jffournel/website/content/publication/ev-subsidies/index.md

 authors:
   - Jean-François Fournel
 author_notes: []
-publication: "R&R AEJ Microeconomics."
+publication: "R&R AEJ Microeconomics"
 abstract: >-
   <div style="text-align: justify">

   I design a structural model of demand for electric vehicles and the supply of a public charging infrastructure by forward-looking local planners.
 Using Canadian data, I study the cost-effectiveness of electric vehicle incentives in this context.
 Subsidizing electric vehicle purchases doubled adoption in Quebec but had only a small impact on network provision.
 I conduct a rigorous cost-benefit analysis to study the environmental performance of Quebec’s rebate program.
 I find that the marginal abatement cost of emissions is substantially higher than the social cost of carbon, suggesting that policymakers in Quebec overinvested on electric vehicle incentives.
-Keywords: electric vehicles, charging stations, subsidies, emission abatement, cost- benefit analysis, indirect network effects.
+Keywords: electric vehicles, charging stations, subsidies, emission abatement, cost-benefit analysis, indirect network effects.
 JEL Codes: L91, H41, Q58.

   </div>